scalaz/scalaz-deriving/README.md

 If your typeclass cannot satisfy the `Decidable` or `Alt` laws, write a fresh `LabelledEncoder` or `LabelledDecoder`, which will also give you access to field names.

+The following derivations are provided out-of-the-box for scalaz-core typeclasses:

+1. `Equal`
+2. `Show`
+3. `Semigroup` / `Monoid`

+with more learn-by-example in `scalaz-deriving/src/test/scala/examples`.

 # Installation

 ## IntelliJ Users